cluster-labs/ipfs-http-crypto/README.md

 ### How to Use
 This library supports same function signatures as of [ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client).

+***Right now, ONLY MFS(Mutable file system) has the crypto functionality enabled.
+We are working to cover other APIs as soon as possible.***

 To use the crypto layer of the library we pass the neccessary paramters to perform cryptographic operations, with the options parameter.

 See the [test](/test) folder to see how to pass parameters.